-The EU is accelerating the filling of gas reserves for use in winter.
+| The EU is speeding up filling its gas reserves for winter use.
 (Source: Reuters) |

 According to a letter cited in the report, the German Economy Ministry has instructed state-owned Deutsche Energy Terminal to reject Russian gas shipments.

-* Also related to the gas issue, Russian Deputy Prime Minister Alexander Novak recently shared that the country is ready to continue supplying gas to Europe via Ukraine, but this must be agreed upon by Kiev and related countries.
+* Also related to the gas issue, Russian Deputy Prime Minister Alexander Novak recently shared that the country is ready to continue supplying gas to Europe through Ukraine, but this must be agreed upon by Kiev and related countries.

-"In my opinion, European countries that are receiving gas through this corridor are interested in continuing cooperation.
+"In my opinion, European countries receiving gas through this corridor are interested in continuing cooperation.
 We are ready to supply gas.
 However, this does not depend much on us," Mr. Alexander Novak emphasized.

 Russia's gas supplies to Europe via Ukraine are relatively small.
 In 2023, Moscow will transport about 15 billion cubic meters of gas via Kiev.